Bell Air Attack High Volume Review

-Like several other pumps we tested, the Air Center Plus uses a common head design with both presta and schrader valve holes right next to each other.
-This is not our favorite design, as it frequently leads to air loss when working with presta valves, due to inadvertent bumping of the opened valve.
-This particular head was especially difficult on presta valves, the presta hole feels like an extra tight fit and air loss seems to be a certainty when attaching it.
+Like several other pumps we tested, the Air Attack uses a common head design with both Presta and Schrader valve holes right next to each other.
+This is not our favorite design, as it frequently leads to air loss when working with Presta valves, due to inadvertent bumping of the opened valve.
+This particular head was especially difficult on Presta valves; the Presta hole feels like an extra tight fit and air loss seems to be a certainty when attaching it.
 Our testers had to fight their instincts and push past the point of air escaping to achieve a seal, then engage the locking lever, which is extremely difficult to move on this pump.

 The air hose is on the shorter end of those we tested at only 30 inches, and it starts all the way down at the base-mounted gauge.
 This makes it difficult to reach a bike in a work stand with this pump.

-Because of the enormous amount of air that is moved by each pump stroke, it can be difficult to pump up to a particular pressure without overshooting it.
+Because of the enormous amount of air that is moved by each pump stroke on the Air Attack, it can be difficult to pump up to a particular pressure without overshooting it.
 An air bleed button on the pump head would be a nice addition to help make those small adjustments.
-As for the accuracy of the gauge, it did well at low pressures; at 30 PSI, our independent gauge confirmed that the Bell's gauge was exactly right.
-At higher pressures however, the gauge was routinely off by roughly 10 PSI during pumping, then correct when reconnected.
-For instance, we pumped a tire up to 80 PSI, swapped it for our separate gauge which read 70 PSI, then reconnected the pump to have the pump's gauge agree with the 70 PSI reading.
-Then we muscled a tire up to 90 PSI (a real calorie burning experience); the independent gauge read 80 PSI, then the reconnected pump agreed with that reading as well.
+As for the accuracy of the gauge, it does well at low pressures; at 30psi, our independent gauge confirmed that the gauge was exactly right.
+At higher pressures, however, the gauge was routinely off by roughly 10psi during pumping, then correct when reconnected.
+For instance, we pumped a tire up to 80psi, swapped it for our separate gauge which read 70psi, then reconnected the pump to have the pump's gauge agree with the 70psi reading.
+Then we muscled a tire up to 90psi (a real calorie-burning experience); the independent gauge read 80psi, then the reconnected pump agreed with that reading as well.
 The conclusion we draw from this is that the gauge is generally accurate, but somehow gets put off when the pump gets pushed up to high pressures.
 We encountered no problems with gauge accuracy at lower pressures, and it was always correct after being detached and reattached.
-That isn't how anyone uses their pump gauge though, and this is a significant problem with the accuracy of the Bell Air Attack.
+That isn't how anyone uses their pump gauge, though, and this is a significant problem with the accuracy of the Air Attack.

-Available from several retailers for less than $17, although this is not the best pump around, it does get the job done and moves a huge amount of air per pump stroke.
-We think you'd be better off spending a little more on a higher quality pump; the Schwinn Air Center Plus is rather high volume, performed better in our tests, and is available for a similar price.
+This is not the best pump around, but it does get the job done and moves a huge amount of air per pump stroke.
+We think you'd be better off spending a little more on a higher quality pump.
 Several higher pressure, lower volume pumps we reviewed may also be preferable; even if you have to push the handle down a few more times, you'll have a better overall experience, the pump will be more versatile, and it's likely to last a lot longer.